Reinforcement Learning Meets Masked Generative Models: Mask-GRPO for Text-to-Image Generation: Related Work

 \textbf{Diffusion Models. }In recent years, numerous diffusion-based methods \citep{ho2020denoising,song2020denoising,rombach2022high,ramesh2022hierarchical, podell2023sdxl,chen2023pixart} have demonstrated exceptional capabilities in T2I generation.
 In this framework, the model is tasked with predicting the added Gaussian noise.
 Recently, flow matching \citep{liu2022flow,lipman2022flow} follows the core idea of diffusion models but treats generation as learning a continuous-time normalizing flow, achieving competitive visual generation results with fewer denoising steps \citep{esser2024scaling}.
 However, these methods still suffer from their unstable controllability and low inference speed due to the multi-denoising steps.

 \textbf{Autoregressive Models. }The transformer models with autoregressive output schemes have demonstrated great success in modeling both language and multi-modality generation \citep{vaswani2017attention,touvron2023llama,radford2018improving, li2024llava,hurst2024gpt}.
 Inspired by such progress, a series of works \citep{parmar2018image, esser2021taming, ramesh2021zero,team2024chameleon} utilize such autoregressive paradigms with causal attention to learn the dependency of image pixels for image generation.
 More recently, \citep{sun2024autoregressive} also demonstrated that images can be generated through the LLMs' architecture in an autoregressive way.
-However, such raster-order autoregression suffers from high computational cost and performance bottlenecks when synthesizing high-resolution and high-fidelity images, attributed to the growing number of discrete tokens compressed by VQ-VAE \citep{razavi2019generating}.
+However, such raster-order autoregression suffers from high computational cost and performance bottlenecks when synthesizing high-resolution and high-fidelity images. \citep{razavi2019generating}.

 \textbf{Masked Generative Models. }To address the challenges of diffusion models and standard AR models, MaskGiT \citep{chang2022maskgit} first introduces a new bidirectional transformer for image synthesis modeling image generation as a mask prediction problem.
 During training, it is trained on a similar proxy task to the mask prediction in Bert \citep{devlin2019bert}, while at inference time it adopts a novel paralleled decoding method to synthesize an image in a constant number of steps.
 Inspired by its success, more MGMs \citep{chang2023muse, hu2022unified} start to emerge and have gained significant success in T2I generation.
 Recently, this approach has been effectively extended by Show-o \citep{xie2024show} and MAR \citep{li2024autoregressive}, in the aspect of visual understanding-generation unification and continuous-valued tokens integration.
 Considering the efficiency and recent progress of MGMs, it is worthwhile to further improve their performance by RL.